How to deter rats – 6 expert tips to stop them coming into your home

 What damage can rats do to your house?

-Richard explains that rats are inquisitive creatures by nature so they are always scouting out food and safe hiding places.
+Richard explains that rats are inquisitive creatures by nature, so they are always scouting out food and safe hiding places.
 He says, "They also have teeth that keep growing, so they’re constantly moving around and gnawing.
 This means they can cause all kinds of damage to the fabric of your home, from chewing skirting boards to wiring."

-It's not just chewing that can be an issue, rats are also renowned for spreading diseases such as Weil's disease, E.coli and salmonella.
+It's not just chewing that can be an issue, rats are also renowned for spreading diseases such as Weil's disease, E.coli and Salmonella.
 So they're certainly not the best house guests to welcome in.

-Whilst there are many ways to prevent rats from entering your home, sometimes infestations are inevitable, especially if you live in a wooded or urban area.
-If you are struggling with a rat issue it's always best to contact professional pest control experts and get accurate advice on your specific situation.
+While there are many ways to prevent rats from entering your home, sometimes infestations are inevitable, especially if you live in a wooded or urban area.

 Emily Smith